JCSmillie/Musky-ShakeNBakeWeb-PUBLIC/README.md

 <!-- NOTE --> Both assign.cgi and wipeRTS.cgi are in the Example directory.
 They are definately NOT drop in and use as they depend on MOSBasic and some other custom stuff not published.
 I list these files only to show you how easily this can all be done.

 Something else I should mention and its where this project gets it's name from.
 My Father, George E. Smillie, had a nasty health episode that started in September 23' which pretty much ensured my sister and I were daily visitors to a hospital and spending hours with our Dad at his bed side.  assign.cgi and wipeRTS.cgi was written, tested, and whatever else during this time.
-I can pretty much tell you I was at Select Specialty in Latrobe Hospital when these were created.
+I can pretty much tell you I was at Selec t Specialty in Latrobe Hospital when these were created.
 My father passed in April 2024.
 The mind and heart were so willing but the rest of his body just couldn't do it anymore.
 My Dad's nickname was Musky in reference to a muskrat.
 I never got a chance to get to the bottom of that nickname, but as this project is dedicated to my dad the name seemed proper.
 The logo is what chat GPT thinks my dad would look like as a Muskrat.

 ## How was Musky Created?
 So not to toot my own horn too much but I'm pretty decent at shell languages.
 I've been writing shell scripts for a very long time, however I have absolutely no PHP game.
 To fill in my gaps I have used ChatGPT to create the majority of the PHP code you see.
 All the shell scripts depended on as well as MOSBasic have no ChatGPT in them.
 Back before the internet was so vast I was into CircleMUDs.
 When it came time to build our own MUD I learned what I needed to know about C+ by looking at other people's code (posted to the CircleMUD mailing list,) hack it to do something different, and keep hacking at it until it did what I wanted it to do.
 I feel this is pretty much the same thing.
 I tell ChatGPT how my script works, how I want it interacted with, and it puts out the code.
 I use GitHub Desktop so I can easily compare changes to understnad what changed and why.
 Over time of doing this I'm starting to pickup **SOME** PHP knowledge and even correcting my own errors as we go along but it will be a long time before I can just write some PHP.
 That being said I see nothing wrong with using AI to code as long as you proof read and try to understand what it happening to the best of your knowledge.
 Working with ChatGPT is like having a conversation with an amazingly smart person who has no real world skill set and often makes simple mistakes.
 You have to read along and catch those mistakes, but the code is completely usable.